Hervar77/infinity-doc/mkdocs/api/infinity.scgi.md

 Parameters:

 - handler: [`infinity.scgi.server.handler`](#infinity.scgi.server.handler_enum)
-  >the type of handler to register
+  >The type of handler to register.

 - path: `string`
-  >the request path for the client
+  >The request path for the client.

 - alias: `string`
-  >the path to a local folder or file with contents or defined routines to be served corresponding to the client request
+  >The path to a local folder or file with contents or defined routines to be served corresponding to the client request.

 Example: